PERSONAL INJURY ATTORNEY | TIM MILES LAW OFFICE

 If you’re injured in an accident and want to file a personal injury lawsuit, you’ll probably have two big questions: (1) How much is my case worth?
-(2) How much does a lawyer cost?
+(2) How much does a personal injury attorney in Nashville cost?
+Timothy L. Miles, a top personsl injury attorney in Nashville, answers this and other questions you may have.
+However, if you have additional questions, please call our office for a free case evaluation today.

 The short answers are (1) it depends on your injury; and (2) with a contingency-fee lawyer, there’s no fee unless we win for you.
 But that’s just the start.
 More elaborate answers to these and other questions about personal injury lawsuits are on this page.